therealhyperbee/umtaeseo/README.md

-- 👋 Hi, I’m TaeSeo Um
+- 👋 Hi, I’m TaeSeo Um!
+Please reach me at taeseoum11@gmail.com !!!
 - 👀 Created a new Github for more academic/professional purpose

 <!---